Tushar-Mishra999/project-s/TECHNICAL_REFERENCE.md

 - **Tech Sensing filter:** Keeps technical content (new models, tools, research).
 Discards business/consumer news.
 - **PRISM worklet tagger:** Assigns `High` / `Medium` / `Low` based on whether an article could inspire a 3-5 day hands-on engineering task.

-All three have 3-attempt retry logic with exponential backoff.
-On persistent failure, articles are kept (fail-open policy).
+All three use a single LLM call with no retry.
+On failure, the fail-open policy applies:
+  - PMO/Tech filters: default to `relevant=True` (keep the article)
+  - PRISM tagger: default to `None` (no relevance tag shown)
+  - Scorer: default to `{score: 5, category: "General"}`

 ### Live Search

 `POST /api/feed/live-search` accepts a free-text query and performs a real-time search using the **DuckDuckGo Search API** (via the `duckduckgo-search` Python library — no API key required).
-Results are returned directly without going through the feed cache, surfacing articles beyond the curated RSS sources.
+Tries 3 backends in order: "lite" → "html" → "auto".
+Each backend gets 2 attempts with 3s/6s retry delay.
+Returns up to 10 results.
+On total failure, returns an error message about rate limiting.
+Results are returned directly without going through the feed cache.

 ### Caching

-Results are stored as a single JSON blob in `feed_cache` (one row, id='latest').
+Results are stored as JSON blobs in `feed_cache` with per-part keys (e.g., id='part:Tech Management', id='part:PMO', or id='latest' for no part filter).
 Subsequent `GET /api/feed?part=X` reads from cache.
 Cache is invalidated only when `POST /api/feed/refresh` is explicitly called.
+An in-memory cache (_memory_feed_cache) also avoids DB reads for repeated requests.

 ---